abstract road

 The State dropped the DUI.

-The defendant was stopped for speeding and running a red light.
-The officer noticed an odor of alcohol, bloodshot eyes, and he admitted to having drank three beers.
-After performing various roadside tests, he was arrested for DUI.
-He later refused the breath test.
+The defendant was stopped for weaving all over the road.
+The officer observed an odor of alcohol, watery/glassy eyes, and he admitted to having drank vodka.
+He then performed various field sobriety tests such as the HGN (eye test), walk and turn, and one leg stand exercises.
+He was subsequently arrested for DUI and later refused a breath test.

 The State dropped the DUI.